Runcation: Run + Vacation

 You have a beautiful location, you have been training for your race, you get all the excitement and wonderful sense of achievement from finishing the race – and then you get to relax and enjoy!
 I find this kind of holiday so satisfying.
 Not only the holiday itself but just by planning it around a race event you have a great goal and motivator to stay on track with your training.

 It just ticks so many boxes – the nervous build-up and excitement (my friend Joan and I call this being ANXCITED), the achievement (this same friend did her first marathon here in 2016 and my amazing mum-in-law did her first marathon here last year – at 67 years of age!)
+You can read about it here.

 Then we have the celebration phase and high likelihood of excess (but so deserved right?).
 And to round it out we have the “holiday” phase where we enjoy sightseeing, exploring, hiking, etc. What a top holiday!
+The perfect trail running vacation.

 One of the things I love about Strava is that it is another great tool for storing memories.
 I love to be able to log a run in a distant, exciting location and be able to look back on it.
 I always try to add photos when I can which adds to the nostalgia when flicking back through.
 Years can go by and you can look back and go “oh wow!
 Remember when we did this run around Paris in the rain?
 So cool” or “look!
 Remember when we ran to the Olympic stadium in Athens?
 Man that was awesome”.

 On top of this there is a permanent record of some achievements I’m really proud of like my first 100km cycle, a 10km PB and my fastest run leg in the club triathlon.
 See, I really did those things!
 There is a saying that if it’s not on strava, it didn’t happen!
+If you want to check out Strava or sign up you can check it out here.

 So Group Tours or Solo Travellers?